jamulussoftware/jamuluswebsite/_translator-files/README.md

-# Translation:
+# Website docs translation:

--   Navigate to `translator-files/po/YOUR-LANGUAGE/`.
+-   Navigate to `_translator-files/po/YOUR-LANGUAGE/`.
 Translate the content of the .po files in your editor of choice (QtLinguist, Lokalize, OmegaT...).
-    - A number of files in this folder do not need to be translated.
-These are:
-        - Administration.po
-        - Central-Servers.po
-        - Compiling.po
-        - Linux-Install-Script.po
-        - Multiple-Audio-Interfaces.po
-        - Onboarding.po
-        - Server-Rpi.po
-        - Software-Synth.po
-        - Sound-Devices.po
-        - index.po
 -   Set the lang: parameter to your language code at the beginning of the file (it, fr, de, etc.) and make sure the permalink: parameter (e.g. /wiki/Client-Troubleshooting) stays the same.
 -   Submit a Pull Request with the translated .po files. **DO NOT** edit any .md files in the /wiki/ folder.

+#### Please note: if your language has no translated documents, please start with the following sections of the website:

+Home page
+Setup/Getting Started
+Installation pages (Win, Linux, macOS)

-## Translate a new language
+## Adding a new language

-If you wish to translate to a language for which there is no folder in `translator-files/po/`, please open an issue and request that it be created.
+- Navigate to `_translator-files/po/` and create an empty folder naming it with the language code.
+- Inside this folder, create an empty text file and name it `temp.po~`.
+- Make a pull request against the 'next-release' branch and make the title of the pull request "Add new language" (it's important that you use the exact same spelling, no quotes).

+A script will run that will create all the .po files for your language and add them to your PR.
+Please also take into account the following:

+### Points to note

+- Make sure to add the language to the \_config.yml file (in the languages array).
+At a minimum, the main includes for the wiki (see \_includes/wiki/) have to be translated.

+- Each page on the site has a .md or .html language suffixed version.
+Some of the website content is in \_includes/wiki/[langCode].
+These files must be translated in order not to break the site.

+- The homepage (https://jamulus.io/) is located in the repo root and named 1-[langCode]-index.html.
+If it does not exist for your language, copy/rename it for your language and translate its contents.

+- Pull requests for translations should have a title which looks like this: `[Tag (Translation)][language code (e.g. en)] {short description of your changes}`

+- The navigation and general site-wide strings (see the \_data/ folder) and the homepage (see the 1-index.html file in the root of this repo) should also be translated.

-### Suggested editors:
+#### Suggested po file editors:

 - OmegaT (cross-platform): the most complete and advanced, but also somewhat more complex.
 A guide is included in this folder.
 - QtLinguist (cross-platform): if you've done app translations you should feel comfortable with this.
 However, you have to open files one by one and until you do, you can't know the state of the translation.